Get insider access

 9.0

-The Dell Alienware AW3423DW is the first QD-OLED monitor.
-QD-OLED is a new technology that aims to combine the strengths of OLED and quantum dot displays to produce perfect black levels with a wider range of colors that get brighter compared to standard OLED displays.
-It's the same technology that the Samsung S95B OLED TV uses.
-It's an ultrawide gaming monitor with native G-SYNC variable refresh rate (VRR) support, and FreeSync also works.
+The Dell Alienware AW3423DW is a 34-inch, 1440p ultrawide gaming monitor that was the first QD-OLED to come out in 2022.
+QD-OLED aims to combine the strengths of OLED and quantum dot displays to produce perfect black levels with a wider range of colors that get brighter compared to standard OLED displays; some TVs use this panel technology as well.
+This monitor has a 175Hz refresh rate and native G-SYNC VRR support.
 Although OLEDs risk permanent burn-in when exposed to the same static elements over time, the monitor has a few settings to reduce the issue, and Dell also offers a three-year replacement warranty against burn-in.

 Our Verdict